KrSaumik/Movie-List-Application/README.md

-Using OMDB api we can search for movies.
+1.Using OMDB api we can search for movies.

-We can check all their details.
+2.We can check all their details.

-we can give rating and leave comments which will be stored in the local storage.
+3.we can give rating and leave comments which will be stored in the local storage.

-A clean and easy to use UI for everyone to use this webapp without any issue.
+4.A clean and easy to use UI for everyone to use this webapp without any issue.